der-mur/book1-zynq-intro/README.md

-## What you can find here
-### Update 25th April 2022: Sample chapters added.
+## Main Supplementary Material

 ### Step-By-Step Guides (+ TCL Flow!)
-The most important content is found in the *step-by-step* directory; this contains comprehensive documents for developing the FPGA design and software projects in the textbook, along with the C code and FPGA constraint files.
-(The source files are found in the *files_for_import* directory.)
+The most important content is found in the [step-by-step](https://github.com/der-mur/book1-zynq-intro/tree/master/step-by-step) directory; this contains comprehensive documents for developing the FPGA design and software projects in the textbook, along with the C code and FPGA constraint files.
+(The source files are found in the [files_for_import](https://github.com/der-mur/book1-zynq-intro/tree/master/step-by-step/files_for_import) directory.)
 The Digilent Zybo-Z7-20 is the main platform supported, although the Zybo-Z7-10 can also be used with no changes to C code or constraints.
 Files are also included for the Digilent/Avnet ZedBoard.

 Two development flows are covered:
 1. **Vivado HLx plus Xilinx SDK** (Vivado-SDK Flow.pdf); For Xilnx software versions up to and including 2019.1.